 A strength of the approach taken in developing SATIM lies in the inclusion of the entire energy system in the model.
 This allows emissions, including fugitive emissions, and fuel use to be accounted for explicitly for all sectors.
 This in turn allows for trade-off between sectors when mitigation is required and the targeting of specific sectors in scenarios for policy interventions.
 The representation of demand for energy services in all sectors, allows efficiency, processes changes and fuel switching on the demand side to complete with changes on the supply side to provide an optimal energy pathway for South Africa to meet future energy service needs under policy or other constraints.
 For example, it is possible for electricity generation to increase the use of RE, or for the demand sectors to increase their use of RE, or to utilise more efficient technologies to achieve an overarching objective of reducing emissions.

 The high level sectoral detail in SATIM matches the energy balances published by the Department of Energy of South Africa.
 Energy consumption in the base year differs from the DOE energy balances where other published national statistics indicate that adjustments are necessary.
 This ensures the accuracy of base year demand.
 However, due to the detailed representation of demand at the energy service level, as well as the delays in publishing the energy balances and national statistics needed to update the model base year, base year updates are irregular.
-The current base year is 2012.
+The current base year is 2012with a detailed update for 2017.
 A feature of TIMES which helps in this regard is that model years can be independent of data years, allowing sector updates to be unconstrained by data availability in all sectors.

-Income changes over time play a role in determining the demand for transport, influencing the levels of both tonne and passenger kilometres, as well as the efficiency of the vehicle fleet.
+Income changes over time play a role in determining the demand for transport, influencing the levels of both tonne and passenger kilometres.
 In the residential sector income and electricity access play a role in energy service demands, fuel type and efficiency of technologies.
 Household income growth and electrification therefore need to be accurately reflected in an energy systems model in a way that is consistent with economic growth.
-In addition income growth reflected in the transport sector must be consistent with that of the residential sector.
+In addition, income growth reflected in the transport sector must be consistent with that of the residential sector.
 This is done in SATIM by linking the model drivers to the output of a CGE model to develop economically consistent scenarios.

 Mileage decay and efficiency improvement due to vintaging is explicitly included in the transport sector.
-Similarly improvements in the efficiency of building stock over time are included in the commercial sector and in the intensive industries process efficiency of plant can improve with additional investment.
+Similarly, improvements in the efficiency of building stock over time are included in the commercial sector and in the intensive industries process efficiency of plant can improve with additional investment.

 Coal supply to power plants and the plants they supply are represented individually.
 This allows coal quality and cost to be captured against each power plant individually.
 It also allows investigation of the optimal path for transformation in the power sector away from coal, based on plant efficiency, cost and other objectives.
 This is an important component of SATIM as coal is a large portion of TPES, and competition between coal fired plants and RE must be represented as accurately as possible.